-Our initial team of our 16 has now grown to 30 pupils aged from 6 upwards and since 2012 including pupils who have now left us and moved onto secondary school we have trained and been privileged to have a total of 60 Ambassadors come through the school.
+Our initial team of our 16 has now grown significantly and since 2012 including pupils who have now left us and moved onto secondary school, we have trained and been privileged to have a total of 60 Ambassadors come through the school.

 In order to be appointed as an Ambassador, pupils must write a letter of application and are then shortlisted to interview by a panel consisting of existing ambassadors and members of staff.

 Our Anti Bullying Ambassadors can be seen at break and lunchtimes in their smiley faced t-shirts supporting children with play and around the Buddy Benches, where children can sit if they feel that they need a friend or some help.

 As well as fulfilling their daily tasks, Ambassadors organise regular special events to raise the profile of the importance of friendship, tolerance, anti-bullying and simple acts of kindness.
 They are also responsible for redrafting the anti-bullying and behaviour policies.